needle-mirror/com.unity.entities.graphics/Documentation~/material-overrides-code.md

 ## Custom Shader Graph Material overrides

-You can create your own custom Shader Graph properties, and expose them to DOTS as IComponentData.
+You can create your own custom Shader Graph properties, and expose them to ECS as IComponentData.
 This allows you to write C#/Burst code to setup and animate your own shader inputs.
 To do this, see the following steps:

 ### Shader Graph Asset